ALLM4ADD: Unlocking the Capabilities of Audio Large Language Models for Audio Deepfake Detection: Experiments

 \subsection{Implementation Details}

 We use \textit{Qwen-audio-chat} weights as our default initial weights.
 We optimize our model using the Adam optimizer with hyperparameters \( \beta = (0.9, 0.95) \) and implement a cosine learning rate scheduler.
 The warm-up ratio is set at 0.01 for $ASV@full$, $ASV@1/4$, and $ASV@1/8$ configurations, and 0.05 for $ASV@1/16$.
-We investigate two versions of our $\mathcal{A}LLM4ADD$: $\mathcal{A}LLM4ADD^\star$ and $\mathcal{A}LLM4ADD^\triangle$.
-For $\mathcal{A}LLM4ADD^\star$, the audio encoder is frozen; for $\mathcal{A}LLM4ADD^\triangle$, the audio encoder is trainable.
+We investigate two versions of our ALLM4ADD: $ALLM4ADD^\star$ and $ALLM4ADD^\triangle$.
+For $ALLM4ADD^\star$, the audio encoder is frozen; for $ALLM4ADD^\triangle$, the audio encoder is trainable.
 The initial learning rate is determined through beam search within the range of [3e-5, 4e-5, 5e-5, 1e-4].
 Additionally, we apply a weight decay of 0.1 and a gradient clipping threshold of 1.0 to maintain training stability.
 Training epochs varies: 5 epochs for $ASV@full$, $ASV@1/4$, and $ASV@1/8$, and increase to 10 epochs for $ASV@1/16$.
-To optimize GPU memory usage, we employ a gradient checkpointing technique during training.
 Furthermore, our training processes utilize bfloat16 precision with automatic mixed precision for efficiency.
 We conduct all experiments on a single Nvidia A100.
 For LoRA configuration, we configure our LoRA hyperparameter as follows: LoRA rank $r$ as 64, LoRA alpha (scaling factor) as 16 and LoRA dropout as 0.05.
 We apply LoRA to the query, key, value, and output projection layers.

 For conventional pipeline baselines, we adhere to the hyperparameter provided in \citep{DBLP:conf/odyssey/0037Y22}.
-For self-supervised features W2V and Hubert, we utilize checkpoints from: \textit{Wav2vec2-Base\footnote{\url{https://huggingface.co/facebook/wav2vec2-base}}}, and \textit{Hubert-Base\footnote{\url{https://huggingface.co/facebook/hubert-base-ls960}}}, respectively.
 For end-to-end baselines, we adhere to the official codebase and train the models for 100 epochs.
 To maintain a fair comparison across all methods, we do not employ data augmentation techniques.